anetabtc/liso-share-calculator/README.md

 # LISO share calculator v0.1

 ## Please take note that this is still a v0.1 so there could be bugs and unexpected errors.
-Any kind of feedback is appriciated.
+Any kind of feedback is appreciated.

 ## Usage:
 * Enter a valid cardano address